 The Crusades reconverted the mosque into a church when they conquered Palestine, but the Ayyubids retook the land and the church was restored into a mosque again in 1187.

-In 1641 during Ottoman era, its minaret was rebuilt.
+In 1641 during the Ottoman era, its minaret was rebuilt.

-It was hugely damaged by a severe earthquake in 1927 but restored again.
+It was hugely damaged by a severe earthquake in 1927 but restored.

 Hammam (Turkish bathhouse)

-Hammam means Turkish bath in Arabic, it’s a type of public bathing popular in the Islamic world.
+Hammam means Turkish bath in Arabic, a public bathing popular in the Islamic world.

 It is said that the origin is the Roman bathing customs.
-In Nablus, it has become popular and been developing since the 19th century as an important place for social occasions.
+Nablus has become popular and has been developing since the 19th century as an important place for social occasions.